 If you make wise investment decisions, you can take advantage of significant tax-deferred earnings, but if you choose riskier methods and the market turns south, the significant drop in account value could force you to pay additional premiums just to keep your policy active.

 Preneed Funeral insurance

 Preneed Funeral insurance, also known as burial insurance, is a type of permanent life insurance that only covers your funeral expenses.
 It’s purchased through a funeral home, which becomes your insurance beneficiary.
 You attend a preplanning appointment with your funeral home director, where you choose every element you want included in your funeral service.
 The funeral home director totals the costs, and that amount is the basis for your Preneed Funeral insurance plan with Great Western Insurance Company (GWIC).
 It also holds that rate for the cost of your funeral, regardless of inflation.
 Upon your death, the funds are given to the funeral home to pay for your funeral, and your family is not required to pay anything extra.

 Preneed insurance “gives the family and survivors the guidance that they need and want in holding their loved ones’ funeral,” said Chad Iverson, executive sales manager at Great Western Insurance Company.

 GWIC’s Preneed insurance plans were “designed by funeral home directors, who were very knowledgeable about what families needed upon the death of a loved one,” Iverson said.

 GWIC offers two Preneed insurance plans: Voyage and Course.
-Both products offer a favorable growth rate, a variety of payment structures (Single Pay, One-year, Three-year, Five-year, and Ten-year payment plans), and a free 30-day trial.
+Both products offer a favorable growth rate, a variety of payment structures (Single Premium, One-year, Three-year, Five-year, and Ten-year payment plans), and a free 30-day trial.
 The premiums will never increase, and no prospective policyholders will be turned down because of their health status.
 To learn more, visit the Preneed Funeral insurance page.